kristiyanmaslarov/Audits/Contests/MorphoBlue.md

         _totalBalance = totalBalance;
     }

+### [I-01]- Add names return variables.

-### [I-01] Consider adding named return variables in the funcions for a better readability and slight gas optimization.
+Consider adding named return variables in the funcions for a better readability and slight gas optimization.

+### [I-02]- 2 transaction signature authorization.

-### [I-02] One of the main purposes of doing approvals with off-chain generated signatures, is reducing the number of steps required for an action that requires an approval , such as transferFrom function in ERC20 , that requires the allower to call approve first. in ERC20 this 2 steps are reduced to 1 thanks to the ERC20Permit standard, using the permit function that uses EIP712 signatures.
+One of the main purposes of doing approvals with off-chain generated signatures, is reducing the number of steps required for an action that requires an approval , such as transferFrom function in ERC20 , that requires the allower to call approve first. in ERC20 this 2 steps are reduced to 1 thanks to the ERC20Permit standard, using the permit function that uses EIP712 signatures.
 In the case of Morpho, includes the setAuthorizationWithSig that allows the authorized address to aquire the authorization himself, using allower's off-chain generated signature.
 This process would still involve 2 transactions.

 #### Recommendation:
 In order to get the most out of signatures, protocol could have functions that allow to do all the process in one single transaction :